klara-chmura/computec-docs/docs/wms/administrator-guide/installation/sap-business-one-settings/working-on-database-with-branches.md

 - A user can only be assigned to one branch at a time.
 Therefore, make sure that each user is correctly configured for the branch they will be working with.

 ---
-By assigning users to individual branches and creating appropriate user defaults files, you can streamline processes and maintain accurate records across different branches of your organization.
-This setup will help facilitate seamless operations, ensure correct data handling, and improve overall efficiency in your Warehouse Management Processes.